ilyx-dev/DebankChecker/README.md

 ## 🔍 Overview

-Debank Checker is a fast and efficient tool for mass analysis of cryptocurrency wallets on the Debank platform.
-It bypasses rate limits and security measures to provide comprehensive insights into wallet holdings across different blockchains and DeFi protocols.
-Designed for researchers, analysts, and anyone interested in on-chain data.
+DeBank Checker is a tool written in TypeScript for mass analysis of crypto wallets on the DeBank service.
+It bypasses all DeBank protections (429, x-headers, etc.) and parses data about tokens in networks and liquidity pools with subsequent saving to excel table in a convenient form.

 ## 🛠️ Key Features

-* **Proxy Support**: Works with various proxy types, including mobile proxies, for uninterrupted operation and privacy.
+* **Proxy Support**: Works with http/https proxy in format `http://user:pass@ip:port`
-* **Asynchronous & Concurrent**:  Utilizes asynchronous programming for maximum speed, enabling checks of large numbers of wallets in parallel.
+* **Asynchronous & Concurrent**:  Uses asynchronous programming based on Promise and [p-limit](https://github.com/sindresorhus/p-limit) for maximum speed
 * **Customizable Filtering**:  Filter tokens displayed in the output based on their minimum value in dollars.
-* **Excel Export**:  Easily export collected data to a structured Excel spreadsheet.
+* **Excel Export**:  Export collected data to a structured Excel spreadsheet.
 * **Open Source & Modular**: Written in TypeScript with a clean, object-oriented structure for easy customization and extension.

 ## 🧩 Modules

-* **`DebankAPI`**: Handles all interactions with the Debank API.
-Includes logic for signature generation, proxy rotation, and request retrying.
+* **`DebankAPI`**: Manages all interactions with the Debank API.
+Includes logic for signature generation, changing TLS fingerprints and repeat requests.
-* **`DebankChecker`**:  Provides high-level functions to retrieve portfolio data and token balances for a given wallet address.
+* **`DebankChecker`**:  Provides high-level functions to retrieve portfolio and token balance data for a given wallet address and proxy.
-* **`ProxyManager`**:  Manages the pool of proxies, ensuring efficient usage and optional validation.
+* **`ProxyManager`**:  Manages a pool of proxy servers, ensuring their **SUPER FAST** validation via Web3 and issuance.
 * **`ExcelManager`**:  Handles the formatting and saving of data to an Excel spreadsheet.
 * **`Helpers & Decorators`**: Contains utility functions (like random string generation, file reading) and custom decorators for retry logic.